GaloisInc/HaLVM/HACKING.md

 This creates a top-level `/rendezvous` directory in the XenStore with appropriate permissions.

+## Step #6: Test with some examples

+There are many examples under `HaLVM/examples`, you can choose one, for example, `Core/Hello`, enter the folder, and `make; make run`.
+Note that for examples that use IVC, you have to run `sudo src/mkrenddir/mkrenddir` (under `HaLVM`) to set up the XenStore.

 ## Wrap-up

 **Acknowledgements**: This guide is based on Adam Wick, Tim Humphries, Michael Hueschen